treeverse/lakeFS/docs/hooks/lua.md

 ## Example Lua Hooks

+For more examples and configuration samples, check out the [examples/hooks/](https://github.com/treeverse/lakeFS/tree/master/examples/hooks) directory in the lakeFS repository.
+You'll also find step-by-step examples of hooks in action in the [lakeFS samples repository](https://github.com/treeverse/lakeFS-samples/).

 ### Display information about an event

 This example will print out a JSON representation of the event that occurred: